shivashant25/Sentinel-with-XDR/labguide/part-01/lab08.md

 ## Lab 08 - Ingest Logs from Azure Network security Groups

 ## Lab scenario

-Set up log ingestion from Azure Network security Groups into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.
+A network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.
+In this lab, you configure the integration of Network security group logs with a Security Information and Event Management (SIEM) system to enable thorough security monitoring and analysis.

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks: